aaditya-data/Superstore_Sales_Dashboard/README.md

 ### 🔹 Top 10 Products by Sales
 A sorted horizontal bar chart showing the highest revenue-generating products.

+### 🔹 Sales By Category %
+A Pie Chart Showing % Performance Among Each Product Category

+---

 ### 🔹 KPI Summary
 | KPI | Value |
 |-----|--------|